murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 SDP Negotiation
 ===============

-A payload type for the negotiated format, the generic payload type and the associated payload type header extension MUST be negotiated in the SDP O/A for each media type in order to be able to use the RTP generic packetization.
+To use the RTP generic packetization, the SDP Offer/Answer exchange MUST negotiate:
+- The payload type of the negotiated codec format
+- The generic payload type
+- The associated payload type header extension

-Only the payload types negotiated are allowed to be used as associated payload types.
+Only the negotiated payload types are allowed to be used as associated payload types.
-Figure 5 illustrates a SDP that negotiates video using either VP8 or VP9 codecs with the possibility to use the generic packetization.
+Figure 5 illustrates a SDP that negotiates exchange of video using either VP8 or VP9 codecs with the possibility to use the generic packetization.
-RTX and FEC are also negotiated and will be applied normally.
+In this example, RTX is also negotiated and will be applied normally on each associated payload type.

 ```
 m=video 9 UDP/TLS/RTP/SAVPF 96 97 98 99 100 101